chrispfchung/seatgeek-data-cleaning/seatgeek-data-cleaning.md

 Cleaning concert data from SeatGeek that were previously extracted using a data pipeline in my previous project.
 We will use pandas to examine what data is available, deal with missing values and tidy up formatting.
 This dataset may be used in several projects including but not limited to creating interactive dashboards showing upcoming events for someone trying to sell their tickets or see what events are available and k-means clustering to group the concerts by category.
 I'm curious to find out what unsupervised learning will discover!

 ## Introduction
 It's a cliché that data cleaning takes 85% or so of a data scientists time.
 In this project, "I want to have multiple purposes for this data.
 1) for an interactive dashboard and 2) machine learning if possible.
-Super ambitious, unrealistic at times, dreaming and not expecting how much work it actually takes to finish something ambitious.
+I can get super ambitious, unrealistic at times, but would love to eventually see this dataset come to life!

 ## Load Libraries and Dataset